 Convicts in Nirbhaya case to be executed together, not separately: Delhi HC

-The Delhi government had sought warrants for the execution of death sentence to the four convicts on December 18, 2019.
-Justice Suresh Kumar Kait directed the convicts to exhaust within seven days all the remedies available to them after which the authorities should act as per law.
+"I have no hesitation in saying that after dismissal of the SLP (Special Leave Petition) by the Supreme Court in May 2017, nobody took steps for issuance of death warrants for their execution," the judge said.
+"All authorities were sleeping and waiting for convict Akshay to file review petition on December 9, 2019 challenging the Supreme Court's verdict upholding his death penalty.
+His review plea was dismissed by the apex court on December 18, 2019," the court said.

+The detailed judgement is still awaited.
+The court said it cannot be disputed that the four convicts were found guilty of "a horrible, dreadful, cruel, abominable, ghastly, gruesome and heinous offence of rape coupled with a bone-chilling murder of a young woman, which shook the conscience of the entire country".

-The high court, however, said: "It cannot be disputed that the convicts have frustrated the process by using delaying tactics."
+The court also observed, "It cannot be disputed that the convicts have frustrated the process by using delaying tactics."
 The Centre and the Delhi government had challenged the trial court's January 31 order staying "till further orders" the execution of all the four convicts in the case -- Mukesh Kumar Singh (32), Pawan Gupta (25), Vinay Kumar Sharma (26) and Akshay Kumar (31), who are lodged in Tihar Jail.

+The government had contended that the convicts are not to be hanged separately only till the stage of their SLP before the Supreme Court and thereafter, separate hanging can be done.
+The judge said however that since up to the Supreme Court, their fate has been decided by a common order, "I am of the considered opinion that death warrants of all the convicts be executed together and not separately".

+Regarding the preliminary objection raised by the counsel for Mukesh over maintainability of the Centre's plea, the high court said the Centre was competent to file the present petition as it was Delhi Police which had been probing the case.
+The high court said there was no ground to set aside the trial court's order staying the execution of the convicts "till further orders".

-Nirbhaya, a 23-year-old paramedic student, was raped and brutally assaulted on the intervening night of December 16-17, 2012 inside a moving bus in south Delhi by six persons, before being thrown out on the road.
-She died on December 29, 2012, in Singapore's Mount Elizabeth Hospital.
+Nirbhaya (given name), the 23-year-old paramedic student, was raped and brutally assaulted on the intervening night of December 16-17, 2012 inside a moving bus in south Delhi by six persons, before being thrown out on the road.
+She died on December 29, 2012 in Singapore's Mount Elizabeth Hospital.

 One of the six accused in the case, Ram Singh, allegedly committed suicide in the Tihar Jail.
 A juvenile, who was among the accused, was convicted by a juvenile justice board and was released from a reformation home after serving a three-year term.